sueddeutsche/editron/docs/howto-write-value-editor.md

 ```

 **about focus/blur** As with data-updates, the current focus state is managed by a _editron_-service _LocationService_.
 In this context, `this.focus()` is just a shortcut to `this.controller.service("lcoation").setCurrent(this.getPointer());`.

+## Summary

+> Note, that writing custom editors is usually only necessary in some situations, where you need improve the usability or preview data in a more appropriate way.
+When writing a custom editor, you can take full control on rendering, interaction and interpretation of the data.
+But this means, some custom implementations must be met, like supporting options (depending on your requirements), managing events and rendering title, description, errors, etc along side the input.
+The _AbstractValueEditor_ tries to minimize the effort of writing a complete standalone editor.

+- Using the _AbstractValueEditor_ is totally optional, but is very helpful in bootstrapping an editor and following editron-migrations
+- For a more detailed description of an editor and its interaction with editron, refer to [docs-editron.editor.md](docs-editron.editor.md)
+- @todo a running example should be within this repository